 The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is £686m (2018: £838m).
-This reduction includes the impact of the AIIL-ACI reinsurance agreement entered into in 2019 (as noted above).
+QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is £723m (2019: £686m).
+The modest increase in underwriting risk is due to temporary uncertainty associated with the COVID-19 pandemic and increased business volumes for both UK and Canada.
 Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
 Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.
 There has been no material change to the measures used to assess underwriting risk during the reporting period.